 Depending on your generation, you could ask anyone who is your senior, and they will say the same thing I’m about to tell you; working from home a decade ago was foreign and unheard.
 Today, with millennials, new trends and the importance of mental health and wellbeing, telecommuting and working from home is the new and upcoming style of work.

 With this change in the workforce, you could say it has changed the way companies and corporations practice within their business, and the results are impressive.
 Recruitment Software is changing for the better, and new technological advances and the intense focus in maintaining a healthy work-life balance has incredibly resulted in more than half of Australians working from home, in some form or another.

 In this new digital age, working remotely and via our smartphones and digital platforms, you have the opportunity to allow your employees to be happier, healthier, productive and highly motivated within your company.
-First, I’ll give you information and statistics that prove and show the benefits in why you should consider telecommuting.
+First, I’ll give you the information and statistics that prove why you should consider telecommuting.

 By allowing your employees to work from home, it enables them to not only be happier, less likely to quit but also they find themselves to be more productive.
 With offices being quite distracting, working from home allows employees to focus and be in the zone.

 Of course, some job requirements may require your employees to attend meetings and group workshops, or perhaps they need to tutor and mentor a recruit.
 Be that as it may, working from home even just one day a week can improve your employee’s satisfaction and commitment to work.